anders0204/example_code/README.md

 ## quad_vs_dip
-This is the code used to investigate where, and how significant the differences are between a pure dipole field and the full Uranian (dipole+quadrupole) magnetic field are.
+This is the code used to investigate where, and how significant the differences are between a pure dipole field and the full Uranian (dipole+quadrupole) magnetic field.
 The program creates a grid of test points in spherical coordinates around the planet, and calculates both the magnitude (field strength) difference, and the angular (vector) difference between the fields.
 These differences are then mapped to 2D grids in 6 "phi-slices" and plotted.